BensThoughts/zero-rabbit/README.md

         url: 'amqp://localhost:5672'
     }
 ```
-Technically this is the only required param of the conf, either a url string or connection object.
+Technically a url string or connection object is the only required parameter of a conf object.

 **Note:** You MUST declare a channel for all queues, exchanges, and bindings...This is actually a benefit as you will see (It allows you to consume off of multiple queues at the same time).